ufukbozkurt/simplexpathcommandline/README.md

 Very Simple XPath Command Line Tool

-XPath commnad line query tool, written in C and dependent to libxml2. "makefile" may need to be modified for different library locations.
+XPath command line query tool, written in C and dependent to libxml2. "makefile" may need to be modified for different library locations.
 It includes example data under "data" folder.

 ```bash